Skip to content

 Booking a site inspection for your event involves a couple of steps.
 Here's how we typically handle the process:

-1. Understanding event needs: Work with the client to first understand their event needs, vision, agenda, etc.
+1. Understanding event needs: If you're an event planner, work with the client to first understand their event needs, vision, agenda, etc.

 2. Sending out RFPs: Reach out to various properties and send out a request for proposal (RFP) detailing all the event specifications.